 Recipes will tell you to ‘fold’ the lighter ingredients into the heavier ingredients.
-Here’s some tips to help you master the folding technique for cakes!
+Here are some tips to help you master the folding technique for cakes!

 When baking cakes, a recipe will oftentimes tell you to ‘fold’ the lighter ingredients into the heavier ingredients.
 Folding is a very important technique to learn, and it can affect how the cake turns out in the end!
 With a few tips and tricks, you will become a master at folding in no time.